Fairy Type

 FF FF 7F 00 C8 E4 25 02 38 B5 21 49 15

 Save your project with DSPRE.
-Get in a battle and test as any moves as possible to make sure the game doesn't crash or produce graphical glitches.
+Get in a battle and test multiple different move effects to verify that move effects function as expected, the game doesn't crash, and there are no graphical glitches.

 Part 2 - Editing the type chart